 The short answer is: Yes.
 However, it’s not as easy as you might think.
 Hacking is a difficult skill to master, and it requires specific conditions before it can be performed.
 As such, if you take the necessary precautions, your data will remain secure.

 I have been using computers and various forms of network access for over five years.
 As a result, I have my fair share of experiences regarding risky Wi-Fi connections and would like to share my expertise with you.

 You probably landed on this page because you’re concerned about your computer’s security over a Wi-Fi connection.
 Your concern is justified, and I am here to share all the information you could possibly need about how certain Wi-Fi connections may put your personal computer at risk.

 In this article, I will explain how Wi-Fi works and how a hacker can utilize that connection to breach your system.

 The modern internet age has evolved drastically, making it a lot more convenient for you and me to browse our favorite websites.
 Wi-Fi technology is responsible for the convenience and ease of internet access we enjoy today.

 It allows us to access the internet without the need for a physical connection to our routers.
 But how does Wi-Fi work exactly?

-Wi-Fi is a family of wireless network protocols commonly used when establishing local area networks for the devices, providing internet access.
+Wi-Fi is a family of wireless network protocols commonly used when establishing local area networks for devices, providing internet access.
 It allows nearby devices to exchange information via radio waves.